 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the D30 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D30 was replaced by the Canon D60, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Which of the two cameras – the Canon D30 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.